yudiz-solutions/magento-firstorder-discount/README.md

 # First Order Discount for Magento 2

-"First Order Discount Magento 2" is an extension that provides discounts for new customers on their first purchase at your Magento 2 store.
-This extension enables you to generate personalized discount codes that are automatically applied to the first order made by a customer.
+The First Order Discount Magento 2 extension is like a helpful assistant for your online store.
+It gives new customers a special discount when they make their first purchase.
+This makes it more likely for people visiting your store to become paying customers.
+The extension creates unique discount codes for each new customer, which are automatically applied when they checkout.
+This makes shopping easier for them and increases the chances of them completing their purchase.

+For the store owner, the extension is easy to use.
+You can adjust the discount settings as per your needs.
+The extension sends the discount codes to the customers when they register and also via email.
+With this extension, you can attract more customers and keep them coming back for more.

+## Features

+- Easy to use
+- User-friendly interface
+- Users can easily obtain a coupon code for their first order discount
+- And receive an email with the same coupon code.
+- Admins can easily configure the module

 ## Installation

 You can install the Yudiz First Order Extension using one of two methods: